Victim in foiled Aranguez robbery: Kill dem! - Trinidad and Tobago Newsday

 “We need to do something about this.
 The tenants spoke and we have decided we need to get an armed security guard to protect us.”

-He said at least one business on the compound was robbed since he has been there and coupled with the crime in the area, the other businessowners are uneasy.
+He said at least one business on the compound had been robbed since he has been there and coupled with the crime in the area, the other businessowners are uneasy.

 “We are pleased with the police presence (in the area).
 It is okay.
 But we are also speaking with the community council about what more can be done to keep the area safe.”